 NVIDIA drivers play an essential role in your gaming experience.
 If you don’t update them, then it is likely that you will suffer the consequences.
 You don’t just experience a sluggish Windows performance, but you also experience random Windows errors that can be daunting to deal with.

 Fortunately, updating NVIDIA drivers is easy.
-You can use any of the five methods we have provided and reap the perks that come with an updated NVIDIA driver.
+You can use any of the five methods we have provided or follow a comprehensive guide on how to update drivers on Windows 10 to reap the perks that come with an updated NVIDIA driver.

 Take note, though.
 Since updating graphics card drivers may cause your PC to restart a couple of times, it is best that you make a backup of Windows first.
 You can use a third-party backup software program for this.